its-jefe/GitHub-README-Generator/README.md

 * [Future](#future)
 ***
 ## Installation
+( Standard Node Project Installation )

-1. Download the code from the GitHub and unzip.
+1. Download the code from my [GitHub Repo](https://github.com/its-jefe/GitHub-README-Generator) and unzip.

-2. Make sure you are in the project directory then install dependencies with "npm install".
+2. Install dependencies using "npm install".
+(Make sure you are in the project directory)

-3. Now you are ready to move onto Usage!
+3. Now you are ready to [USE](#usage)!
 ***
 ## Usage